PYramid8955/discordPresence/README.md

 A simple python app based on pip library pypresence.

-It is made for basic users - because you have just to write data in a settings.txt file.
+It is made for basic users - because you have just to write data in a `settings.txt` file.

 App was compiled using pip pyinstaller library.

+To use app just download Discord_Presence.zip and unpack it on your desktop. (works only on windows)

+If you're on linux you have preinstalled python and can just download the source code, `settings.txt` and `guide.txt` (optional) folders.
+Then, open command prompt, paste following line: `pip install pypresence` and press the Enter button.

+After you installed the app on your PC and configured the `settings.txt` file - make sure you have installed and opened discord on it and open Discord_Presence.exe (or Discord_Presence.py if you're on linux) file.

+If you did all things right - your presence should appear instantly!

 # <font color="#ff3030">How to use:</font>